Open-Game-Standards-Alliance/Local-Telemetry-Standard/README.md

-# Open Motion Alliance Telemetry Standard (Proposal - Work in Progress)
+# Open Motion Alliance API Proposal (Work in Progress)

 Creating a standard for motion telemetry in video games involves establishing a set of guidelines or specifications that game developers can adhere to when implementing motion tracking and telemetry systems.
 Here's a proposal for such a standard:

-1. **Data Format**: Define a standardized format for motion telemetry data.
-This format should be flexible enough to accommodate various types of motion data such as position, rotation, velocity, acceleration, and force.
+1. **Data Format**: JSON (JavaScript Object Notation) is a lightweight data-interchange format.
+It is easy for humans to read and write.
+It is easy for machines to parse and generate.

-2. **Units of Measurement**: Specify the units of measurement to be used for each type of motion data (e.g., meters for position, radians for rotation, meters per second for velocity).
+2. **Units of Measurement**: Should specify the units of measurement to be used for each type of motion data (e.g., meters for position, radians for rotation, meters per second for velocity).

 3. **Sampling Rate**: Establish a recommended sampling rate for capturing motion data.
 This should strike a balance between accuracy and performance, ensuring smooth motion without excessive computational overhead.